Emigre/dotfiles/README.md

 ##### WebStorm / IntelliJ IDEA / Android Studio / PyCharm
 - Uncheck 'Navigation Bar', 'Status Bar', 'Toolbar', etc. in View
 - Assign cmd + 0 to Preferences > Keymap > Other > Terminal
-- In Preferences > Editor > File Types 'Ignore files and folders' add .idea, target and \*.iml
+- In Preferences > Editor > File Types 'Ignore files and folders' add .idea, target, build and \*.iml
 - In Preferences > Editor > General
   - Check 'Use soft wraps in editor'
   - In 'Strip trailing spaces on Save' select 'All'